8bitmcu/Arduino-USB-HID-Gamepad/README.md

-# gbpi
+# Arduino-USB-HID-Gamepad

-This project re-uses the gameboy input PCB and presents it as an HID game controller to the host using an Arduino
+A simple Arduino HID library to capture button presses from a nes-like gamepad